nodejs/node/doc/api/assert.md

 // The string is only used (as message) in case the function does not throw: assert.throws(notThrowing, 'Second');
-// AssertionError [ERR_ASSERTION]: Missing expected exception: Second
+// AssertionError: Missing expected exception: Second

 // If it was intended to match for the error message do this instead:
 // It does not throw because the error messages match.